- 1 The Angel of YHVH became the Archangel when Christ was made Lord

 The Angel, who explained the visions, concluded Chapter 10, saying, “there is no one who stands firmly against these forces except, YOUR CAPTAIN, ‘WHO IS LIKE GOD’ (Michael).”
 The word CAPTAIN here in Hebrew is the same word (SAR) that appears in Joshua 5:14.
 The meaning of “YOUR CAPTAIN” was that WHO IS LIKE GOD was the Captain, or LORD of Daniel.
 He is the One called “Captain” or “Prince” throughout the Old Testament (see also Ezekiel 37:25, “David, My servant, shall be their Prince Forever.”)

 He was the one that Daniel saw in his vision, the Spirit of Christ.

-WHO IS LIKE GOD, the Great Captain who stands for the people, shall stand up
+WHO IS LIKE GOD, the Great Captain, shall stand up

 “I know that my Redeemer lives, and on the last day He shall stand upon the earth” (Job 19:25).

 At that time Michael (WHO IS LIKE GOD) shall stand up,

 The great Captain שַׂר־ who stands watch over the son of your people;

 And there shall be a time of trouble,

 Such as never was since there was a nation,